Next steps for holiday season planning [Updated for 2021]

 Manage your product listings

 Overselling can be a major issue on marketplaces at this time of year, when there are lots of customers that are trying to buy trending products.
-That’s why we recommend automating the connection between your listings and the feeds from your suppliers, as well as any of your own inventory – it means that your listings will be updated and can be deactivated when your supplier is out of stock.
+That’s going to be even more of an issue this year with the supply chain issues that are going on, and is why we recommend automating the connection between your listings and the feeds from your suppliers, as well as any of your own inventory – it means that your listings will be updated and can be deactivated when your supplier is out of stock.
+As you are probably already aware, if you regularly oversell on marketplaces, your seller account ends up being penalised – so it is well worth taking the steps to avoid it.

-Schedule time to keep your products updated, and if need be, to source new products to keep customers interested and heading back to your store.
+Schedule time to keep your products updated, and to regularly source new products to keep customers interested and heading back to your store.
 If you’re using a DropShipping platform, that will be easy enough to do, and you’ll need less than an hour to look at the products that are available and to add them to your inventory.

 Keep your warehouse operations safe

-If you’re operating from a warehouse location, then you’re probably already doing so in a secure way to keep your team as safe as possible from the threat of COVID-19.
-Those reminders of the need to wear a mask are tedious, but essential to keep your business operational – you don’t want to have to delay orders by up to two weeks because of the need to self-isolate.
+If you’re operating from a warehouse location, then you’re probably already doing so in a secure way to keep your team as safe as possible.
+Those reminders of the need to wear a mask are tedious, but essential to keep your business operational – you don’t want to have to delay or cancel orders because your team have had to self-isolate.

 In addition to COVID related risks, there is all the usual health and safety stuff to keep in mind too.
 While health and safety is paramount all year round, during the busy quarter four it is even more essential to keep walkways clear of rubbish, stray packing material and so on.
 You don’t want team members to be injured due to an avoidable slip, trip or fall, and the rest of the team having to work even harder because someone is off work due to a broken limb or other injury as a result of being in the workplace.